Giuliano1993/make-js-component/README.md

 MJC allows you to just call a command and have your JS component ready to use, and edit, with also a bunch of options available in order to start with the perfect boilerplate.

-You can't find the framework or the options you need?
+Can't find the framework or the options you need?
 Checkout the [Contributing guide](./CONTRIBUTING.md) and open an issue to let us know and, if you wish, you can open a PR to have the feature inclued in the command!

 - [Make Js Component](#make-js-component)
   - [Basic Usage](#basic-usage)